Carpe diem, young man. Seize the day!

-D’Ollot, turning to a sideboard, transferred the evening’s pièce de résistance, creampuffs, to the main table.
+D’Ollot, turning to a sideboard, transfers the evening’s pièce de résistance to the table.
 Lately concocted in the kitchens of Catherine di Medici,2 the recipe is nearly a state secret.
-Zagi’s chef had wormed it out of an old friend in the employ of the Comte d’Artois.
+Zagi’s chef had wormed it out of a friend in the employ of the Comte d’Artois.

-He slammed his fist on the dinner table, knocking over one of d’Ollot’s goblets.
-It careened over the edge, onto the floor, where it shattered.
-“Details!” he demanded.
+Bitts slams his fist on the dinner table, knocking over one of d’Ollot’s goblets.
+It careens over the edge, onto the floor, where it shatters.
+“Details!” he demands.

-D’Ollot was speechless over the destruction of a prized piece of glass.
-Zagi obliged tout suite.
+D’Ollot is speechless over the destruction of a prized piece of glass.
+Zagi steps up.
 “Surely.
 In order to draw the attendance we desire, the incident must be spectacular.
-I’ve thought hard on it.
 This will do, I believe: two boys in my employ will receive a visitation from . . . it sounds bizarre, but reserve judgment until I’m done . . . from Our Blessed Mother.”

-Bittor looked at Zagi.
+Bittor looks at Zagi.
 “What’s this?
 A visit from my mother?”

-Under the table, Zagi kicked his friend, who, having recovered his dislodged composure, was rolling his eyes.
-His sense of humor was intact, if not his treasured art glass, pridefully put into use on this special occasion.
+Under the table, Zagi kicks his friend, who, having recovered his dislodged composure, is rolling his eyes.
+His sense of humor is intact, if not his treasured art glass, pridefully put into use on this special occasion.

 “Jesus said that?”

-Bittor, not willing to admit he had daydreamed through that instruction, cried, “Now that you mention it, I surely do!”
+Bittor, not willing to admit he had daydreamed through that instruction, cries, “Now that you mention it, I surely do!”